dflex-js/dflex/packages/store/README.md

 And `CustomInstance` is constructor function.
 In case there's an operation depends on generated pointer result before storing the element.

+While `options` is plain objects holds extra data to be registered in the store if there's any.
+Gives more flexibility to separate the essential data in `elmInstance` from extra once that will passed in `options`.

 Let's create new store and register some elements in it: